 Mayor Pro Tem Casey said she had a question about something he referenced in his application and wanted his perspective on it.
 She said Mr. Lynch referenced in his application that there are lifecycles for technologies, and you believe that cities follow something very similar.
 She asked him where he thought Novi was in the lifecycle that ranges from infancy to reinventing.
 Mr. Lynch believe Novi is nearing the end of the rapid growth phase.
 He said budgetarily, you need to be cognizant of that.
 He thought you were not going to get all this new revenue coming in.
 He said you are not going to have the luxury of getting more and more developments coming in, paying more and more taxes.
 He said you can look at each subdivision within the city, and each of them have their own lifecycle.
 He thought that we might want to start thinking about different areas of the city, kind of getting them where they are way past the rapid growth, they are past maturity, and we might want to think about reinvention of that part of the city.
 It might be subdivision by subdivision.
 He did not know.
 Mayor Pro Tem Casey thanked him for that thought.

-Mayor Fischer he said the crux of his second questions had been asked already, so he was all set.
+Mayor Fischer thanked Mr. Lynch for coming forward, he said the crux of his second questions ha been asked already, so he was all set.
+Mr. Lynch thanked everyone for the opportunity, he appreciated it.

 2. Brian R. Bartlett